 Upcycling laminate furniture is a budget friendly way to have beautiful furniture in your home.
-Here is how to paint a laminate dresser that will have a long lasting and durable paint finish.
+Here is the step by step process on how to paint a laminate dresser with almost any kind of paint to create a long lasting and durable paint finish.

 Get more of our favorite DIY Dresser Makeovers here!